simrenbasra/simys-blog/_posts/2024-10-31-trick_or_retreat_part_2.md

 #### **Action Space**

-The agent can take one of four discrete actions:
+The agent can take any of the following four discrete actions:

 -	**0:** Do nothing